tolees/lego/content/B07PS65RKM-com.md

 ℹ️:

-- Research shuttle measures over 3-inch (9cm) high, 9-inch (23cm) long and 8-inch (21cm) wide Mars rover measures over 1-inch (5cm) high, 2-inch (7cm) long and 2-inch (6cm) wide Helidrone measures over 1-inch (4cm) long and 1-inch (3cm) wide Storage drone measures over 1-inch (3cm) high and 1-inch (3cm) long Mars scenery build measures over 1-inch (3cm) wide
+- This building set for kids features a space research shuttle with opening cockpit, 2 large opening doors and space inside for the storage drone, plus a NASA-inspired Mars rover with new-for-June-2019 articulated grappling arm, laser and tilting solar panels, storage drone with opening compartment, plus a helidrone with spinning rotor blade and scanner to read a secret symbol discovered on Mars!
-- Includes 2 LEGO City Mars astronaut minifigures, plus a helidrone and storage drone
+- Research shuttle measures over 3” (9cm) high, 9” (23cm) long and 8” (21cm) wide.
+Mars rover measures over 1” (5cm) high, 2” (7cm) long and 2” (6cm) wide.
+Helidrone measures over 1” (4cm) long and 1” (3cm) wide.
+Storage drone measures over 1” (3cm) high and 1” (3cm) long.
+Mars scenery build measures over 1” (3cm) wide.
-- Build an exciting space shuttle toy model that offers plenty of imaginative action possibilities and a Mars rover with articulated grappling arm to retrieve geodes!
+- Inspire space and science play with a cool Mars research shuttle and rover toy playset.
+Includes 2 LEGO City astronaut minifigures.
-- This LEGO City Mars Research Shuttle 60226 outer space toy set makes a great gift for kids and can be built together with all other original LEGO toys and LEGO bricks for more creative play
+- Accessory elements include a helmet with blue visor, Extra Vehicular Activity suit with golden visor, scanner and 2 new-for-June-2019 geodes with blue crystals.
-- 273 pieces –Astronaut construction toy for boys and girls aged 5+ and for fans of LEGO toys and kids of all ages
+- Download LEGO Life the app at the iOS or Android app store.
+Ask your parents permission before going online.
+This fun construction toy makes a great gift for kids.

 [🛒 Check the deal!!](https://www.amazon.com/dp/B07PS65RKM/?tag=tolees-20)